-The Proposed Action: Shell Offshore Inc. (Shell) proposes to conduct a zero-offset vertical seismic profile (VSP) survey with an airgun array that will be mounted from a rig and the receivers deployed in the wellbore.
-No streamers or source vessels will be used during the survey.
+The Proposed Action: Shell Offshore, Inc. (Shell) proposes to conduct a salt boundary proximity Vertical Seismic Profile survey with airgun arrays that will be deployed from two sources, the drilling rig and the vessel Joshua Candies.
+The two sources will be shot in ping-pong mode.
+The receivers will be deployed in a wellbore.
 The proposed activity is located south of Louisiana in the Central Planning Area of the GOM.
-The seismic survey area is located in Mississippi Canyon Block 612.
-The area of the proposed action is approximately 79 miles (127 kilometers) from the nearest shoreline and at a water depth of 7,372 feet (2,247 meters).
-The operation will be using support vessels whose operations are comparable to that described in the PEA for similar activities.
+The seismic survey area is located within five blocks of the Mississippi Canyon (MC) Area.
+The blocks covered by the survey include MC Blocks 896, 897, 939, 940 and 941.
+The area of the proposed action is approximately 67 miles (108 kilometers) from the nearest shoreline and in water depths ranging from 3,310 - 4,382 feet (1,009 - 1,336 meters).
+The operation will be using support vessels whose operations are comparable to that described in the GOM G&G PEIS for similar activities.
 Site-specific analysis was completed using Shell's description of the proposed operations; however, specific technical information regarding the G&G activities described in the permit application is proprietary and therefore is not included in this document.
-The proposed survey is expected to begin on April 10 and take approximately 7 days to complete.
+The proposed survey will take place between July 1 and December 15, 2018.

 Factors Considered in this Determination: The context and intensity of the proposed action are further analyzed at the site-specific level in this Environmental Assessment.
 The impact analysis for the proposed activity focused on the G&G activities and the resources that may be potentially impacted.
-The impact producing factors (IPF) include: (1) seismic noise from airguns, (2) vessel noise, and (3) vessel traffic.
+The impact producing factors (IPF) include: (1) active acoustic sound sources from airguns, (2) vessel noise, (3) vessel traffic, and (4) accidental fuel spill.

-In this SEA BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as submitted; and (3) Proposed Action with Conditions of Approval.
-BOEM has assessed the impacts of the proposed action on the following significant resources:
+In this SEA BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as Submitted; and (3) Proposed Action with Conditions of Approval.
+BOEM has assessed the impacts of the proposed action on the following resources:

 - marine mammals;

-- · sea turtles; and
+- sea turtles;

-- fish.
+- fish; and

+- other users (e.g., military).

 The use of an active sound source (airgun) is potentially the most disruptive impact for a free-swimming individual or groups of marine mammals, turtles, and fish if they are in proximity to the airgun in operation.
 The effect of an active acoustic source is weighted most heavily out of all other potential impacting factors.
 Individual animals are vulnerable to injury if hit by the survey vessel from the proposed action.
 Conditions of approval include the monitoring of an exclusion zone by trained protected species observers and activation of survey shutdown requirements when mammals are observed: (1) within the exclusion zone or in proximity to an active sound source; or (2) near the vessel.

-The application of passive acoustic monitoring, a visually/acoustically monitored exclusion zone, shutdown criteria, and vessel avoidance are designed to reduce the possibility animals could be in close proximity to an operating airgun and adversely impacted by the proposed activity.
+The application of passive acoustic monitoring, a visually/acoustically monitored exclusion zone, shutdown criteria, and vessel avoidance are designed to reduce the possibility that animals could be in close proximity to an operating airgun and adversely impacted by the proposed activity.
 Groups or individuals are therefore not expected to be unduly affected by underwater noise, or exposed to being hit by the survey vessel.
 Impact significance levels are explained in Section 3.1 of this SEA.
-Impacts from the proposed activities to marine mammals, sea turtles, and fish have been mitigated to negligible.
+Impacts from the proposed activities to marine mammals, sea turtles, fish, and other users have been mitigated to negligible.